VishwaGuru17/20-day-Javascript/README.md

 Day 14 - In a board game, a piece may advance 1-6 tiles forward depending on the number rolled on a six-sided dice.
 If you advance your piece onto the same tile as another player's piece, both of you earn a bonus

+Day 15 - Create a function that will add two positive numbers of indefinite size.
+The numbers are received as strings and the result should be also provided as string